 Provincial or territorial ministries

 Canada's Constitution gives the ten provinces and three territories jurisdiction over construction.
 Some cities also have this authority through a special relationship with their provincial authority.
-To enact building and fire regulations, the provinces, territories, and municipalities pass legislation that references the relevant National Model Construction Codes or provincial code.
+To enact building and fire regulations, the provinces, territories, and municipalities pass legislation that references the relevant Codes Canada publications or provincial code.

 The provincial and territorial authorities having jurisdiction are responsible for: